olmax99/treesnqsweb/README.md

 Sometimes, for quick debugging or front-end tasks etc. it is faster to run the bare minimum Djangoapp in **local Debug mode**.

 **NOTE:** Always try to avoid the local runserver and use minikube skaffold dev instead!!!
+This option might dissappear in future versions of the app.

 #### Step 1: Local environment variables

 All variables inside the .env file will be automatically picked up by the local runserver.
 In `djangoapp/` create the `.env` file:

 .env
 ```